-The key issues in relation to land use are as follows:
+The key issues in relation to land use were as follows:

-- Potential constraints on sea fisheries, both during construction and operation of infrastructure projects (i.e. onshore and offshore wind farms) associated with the Draft LACAP. - Potential constraints on other sectors such as agricultural, forestry and fisheries, primarily related to construction and operation of infrastructure projects (i.e. solar farms, blueways) associated with the Draft LACAP.
+- Potential constraints on commercial activities, both during construction and operation of renewable energy infrastructure projects associated with the LACAP. - Potential constraints on other sectors such as agricultural, forestry and fisheries, primarily related to construction and operation of infrastructure projects (i.e. solar farms, blueways) associated with the LACAP.

-&lt;sup>49 Available at Ireland's Marine Atlas
+49 Available at Ireland's Marine Atlas

-&lt;sup>50 Sources such as the Lesser Horseshoe Bat Species Action Plan 2022-2026, Draft National Peatland Strategy, Draft Raised Bog SAC Management Plan, and Draft Raised Bog NHAs Review.
+50 Sources such as the Lesser Horseshoe Bat Species Action Plan 2022-2026, Draft National Peatland Strategy, Draft Raised Bog SAC Management Plan, and Draft Raised Bog NHAs Review.